thelounge/thelounge.github.io/_docs/getting_started/usage.md

 Example:

 ```
-$ shout edit john
+$ lounge edit john
 ```

 # Options

 ## `--home`

 _Set the home path.
-This is the location where Shout will look for the `config.js` and the `users/` folder._
+This is the location where The Lounge will look for the `config.js` and the `users/` folder._

 Example:

 ```
-$ shout --home /app add <user>  # add user to /app/users
+$ lounge --home /app add <user>  # add user to /app/users
-$ shout --home /app             # start server with /app/config.js
+$ lounge --home /app             # start server with /app/config.js
 ```

 ## `--help`